fabiojo7777777/httpmock/README.md

 # HttpMock
-An easy tool for mocking and proxying http requests
+An visual tool for mocking and proxying http requests

 # Preparing Environment
 Include following lines in hosts archive:<br/>